Call Center Outsourcing5.5 Minute Read

 Customer Service Tip #2: Employ Agents with Real Expertise

-Remember, consumers in the travel and tourism industry are typically fairly savvy.
-Before they contact you, they usually have at least a rough idea of where they want to go and what they want to do What they’re looking for is some expertise to help them decide which of their options is logistically and financially feasible.
+When consumers need to go beyond automated services to connect with someone on your customer service team, they expect that person to have a relatively high level of expertise.
+Remember, consumers in the travel and tourism industry are typically reasonably savvy.
+Before they contact you, they usually have a rough idea of where they want to go and what they want to do.
+Therefore, they’re looking for agents with excellent planning and risk management capabilities to help them decide which options are logistically and financially feasible.

 Customer Service Tip #3: Offer Empathy to Your Customers

 This is a big reason why travel agents are starting to refer to themselves as “travel advisors.”
 It’s partially because they believe that “travel agent” is something of an outdated term, but also because “advisor” is a word that better highlights “the emphasis on building relationships with travelers and being empathetic throughout the entire experience.”
-(Check out our infographic on customer service in travel and tourism for more details.)
+Check out our infographic on customer service in travel and tourism for more details.

 Customer Service Tip #4: Don’t Be Afraid to Bring in Expert Assistance